Tristan Sturrock

-Tristan Sturrock (born 1967) is a British theatre, television and film actor.
-He has worked with the theatre company Kneehigh for 30 years.
-He played Colin Hedges in the drama series Bad Girls during its fifth, sixth and seventh series between 2003 and 2005, and the role of Zacky Martin in Poldark in all five seasons, which aired from 2015 to 2019 in the UK.
-He has performed in many productions including Brief Encounter on Broadway and Mayday, Mayday, an autobiographical solo project which he wrote and performed internationally.
+Tristan Sturrock (born 1967) is a British actor who has worked with the theatre company Kneehigh for over 30 years, performing in many productions including Brief Encounter on Broadway and Tristan and Yseult at the National Theatre.
+He is an experienced theatre maker and devisor who wrote and performed his award winning autobiographical solo piece Mayday, Mayday which toured internationally and played a sell out run at St Ann's Warehouse, New York.

-Early life and career

-Tristan Sturrock was born in 1967 and raised in Upton Cross, Cornwall.
+Sturrock has worked as an actor in film and television for three decades.
+He played mining captain Zacky Martin in Poldark in all five series, which aired from 2015 to 2019 in the UK.

+Career

-Sturrock's career commenced in theatre in 1986 when he joined the international touring theatre group, Truro-based Kneehigh Theatre.
+Sturrock's career commenced in theatre in 1986 when he joined the Cornish based international touring theatre company, Kneehigh Theatre.
 Throughout his stage career, he has played leading roles on Broadway, the West End and the National Theatre.
-He starred as Dr. Alec Harvey in Brief Encounter which is perhaps one of his most notable performance.
-Sturrock has played leading roles in many productions including Peter Carter in A Matter of Life and Death, at the National Theatre (Olivier), The Riot (National).
+He starred as Dr. Alec Harvey in Brief Encounter which is perhaps one of his most notable performances.
+Sturrock has played leading roles in many productions including Peter Carter in A Matter of Life and Death, at the National Theatre (Olivier), The Riot (National Theatre).
 He played Tristan in the first cast of Emma Rice's acclaimed Tristan and Yseult, (National Theatre Cottesloe) which toured to Sydney and New Zealand and the US.
 He played the title role in The King of Prussia (Donmar Warehouse) and in 2015 played Maxim De Winter in Rebecca also directed by Emma Rice.

-Other Kneehigh work includes Tregeagle, Ship of Fools, Peer Gynt, The Ashmaid, Danger My Ally, Windfall and Don John.
-Other notable theatre work includes roles at the Royal Shakespeare Company including The Spanish Tragedy and The Mysteries.
+In 2024 he reunited with Rice and her company Wise Children to play the title role Blue Beard in a national touring production.
+Other notable theatre work includes leading roles at the Royal Shakespeare Company including The Spanish Tragedy and The Mysteries directed by Katie Mitchell.
 He played Orlando in As You Like It at The Royal Exchange Theatre directed by Marianne Elliot.